marcuskober/marcuskober.github.io/content/english/blog/2023-04-25-modern-object-oriented-php-in-wordpress-plugin-development.md

 ---
 title: Modern object-oriented PHP in WordPress plugin  development
-excerpt: In this article series, I will present methods for building WordPress plugins in a modern and object-oriented way.
-The focus will be on code quality, reusability, maintainability, and extensibility of plugins and plugin code.
+excerpt: 'In this article series, I will present methods for building WordPress plugins in a modern and object-oriented way.
+The focus will be on code quality, reusability, maintainability, and extensibility of plugins and plugin code.'
 date: 2023-04-25
 categories: ["Modern PHP in WP plugins"]
 tags: ['plugin development']